21 | Thresholds: A Psychedelic Guide to Falling Apart on Purpose

 Trust the Crossing

 If you are in the middle of a crossing and want to explore whether ceremony, integration coaching, or community might support you, a Discovery Call is where we begin.
-You can also start with my free Ceremony Readiness Guide, or read more about the thresholds I have crossed on my About Me.
-I do not offer a resume.
+You can also start with my free Ceremony Readiness Guide.
+I do not offer a resumé.
 I share a series of initiatory crossings: breakdowns, awakenings, devotions, and returns.
 My hope is that by seeing how I walk through mine, you will be more trusting of your own.
 My Integration Circles are open if you want to do this work alongside others.

 If this post may support someone you know, I'll be grateful if you share it.
 Someone in your life is carrying this quietly.
 They may not have words for it yet.
 Your willingness to pass it forward might be the thing that opens the door.